Report: Bombs disguised as rocks in Yemen show Iranian aid

 The report by Conflict Armament Research comes as the West and United Nations researchers accuse Iran of supplying arms to Yemen's Shiite rebels known as Houthis, who have held the country's capital since September 2014.

-Those weapons allegedly included ballistic missiles used to target Saudi Arabia, which leads a military coalition of Arab nations backed by the U.S. that is stuck in a stalemate war with the Houthis.
-A barrage of Houthi missile fire late Sunday killed one person in Riyadh and wounded two others.
+Those weapons allegedly included ballistic missiles used to target Saudi Arabia, which leads a military coalition of Arab nations backed by the United States that is stuck in a stalemate war with the Houthis.
+A barrage of Houthi missile fire late on Sunday killed one person in the Saudi capital, Riyadh, and wounded two others.

 Iran has long denied supplying arms to the Houthis, and its mission to the United Nations is dismissing the new report.
 Iranian Foreign Minister Mohammad Javad Zarif has derided such weapons research as "fabricating evidence."